Hafidiya: Battle of Marrakesh

-Abdelaziz planned to stay at the Álvarez Farm near Casablanca, but it was destroyed at the beginning of the French occupation.
+Abd al-Aziz planned to stay at the Álvarez Farm near Casablanca, but it was destroyed at the beginning of the French occupation.

-The Battle of Marrakech took place on August 19, 1908 when supporters of Abd al-Hafid destroyed the mahalla of Abdelaziz on the road from Rabat to Marrakesh.
-Abdelaziz fled to Casablanca, then occupied by the French.
+The Battle of Marrakech took place on August 19, 1908, when supporters of Abd al-Hafid destroyed the mahalla of Abd al-Aziz on the road from Rabat to Marrakesh.
+Abd al-Aziz fled to Casablanca, then occupied by the French.

 Press

-The French Arabic-language propaganda newspaper Es-Saada supported Abdelaziz and attacked supporters of Abd al-Hafid, including Ma al-'Aynayn and Muhammad Bin Abd al-Kabir al-Kattani.
-With French encouragement, supporters of Abdelaziz founded as-Sabaah (الصباح) in Tangier in 1904.
+The French Arabic-language propaganda newspaper Es-Saada supported Abd al-Aziz and attacked supporters of Abd al-Hafid, including Ma al-'Aynayn and Muhammad Bin Abd al-Kabir al-Kattani.
+With French encouragement, supporters of Abd al-Aziz founded as-Sabaah (الصباح) in Tangier in 1904.

-In early 1908, Abd al-Hafid's Makhzen purchased Lisan al-Maghrib (لسان المغرب), an arabophone newspaper; it was run by two Lebanese brothers, Faraj-Allah and Artur Namor, and it printed open letters to Abdelaziz and then Abd al-Hafid.
+In early 1908, Abd al-Hafid's Makhzen purchased Lisan al-Maghrib (لسان المغرب), an arabophone newspaper; it was run by two Lebanese brothers, Faraj-Allah and Artur Namor, and it printed open letters to Abd al-Aziz and then Abd al-Hafid.

 In 1908, Abd al-Hafid ordered the creation of the newspaper al-Fajar (الفجر), which would promote his views.
 It published its first edition on June 27, 1908.

-The British press, or more specifically the London Times considered Abd al-Hafid's efforts to be a lost cause due to a number of military failures in May of 1908.
+The British press, or more specifically the London Times considered Abd al-Hafid's efforts to be a lost cause due to a number of military failures in May 1908.
 This was prior to al-Hafid's fortunes being reversed through the Battle of Marrakech.